 - Student Q&A with Oluwaseun Matiluko: The power to create change 14 August 2018 Oluwaseun Matiluko, third year Law student and member of the FACE (Forever Africa Conference and Events) 2018 Organising Committee, spoke to us about her decision to study Law at Bristol, the importance of having space to grow and developing a more global outlook in her career from time volunteering in Nigeria.

-- Brexit Briefing February 2018 22 February 2018 Academics from the University of Bristol Law School continue to share knowledge, debate and listen to opinion at a national, regional and local level.
+- Brexit Briefing May - July 2018 14 August 2018 Academics from the University of Bristol Law School continue to share knowledge, debate and listen to opinion at a national, regional and local level.

 - HRIC delivers training on torture prevention at workshop in Uzbekistan 13 August 2018 Between 6 and 9 August 2018 Debra Long, Research Fellow at the Human Rights Implementation Centre, delivered training in Uzbekistan, on the Optional Protocol to the UN Convention against Torture (OPCAT), a treaty aimed at the prevention of torture and other ill-treatment.

 - Times Higher Education Article: Dr Katie Bales discusses right to study for refugees 9 August 2018 Times Higher Education (THE) recently published an article describing the risks posed to both asylum seekers and universities by new right-to-study rules, co-written by the Law School's Dr Katie Bales and Professor of migration, mobilities and citizenship Bridget Anderson.

 - Professor Bibbings talks to BBC World Service about WW1 Conscientious Objection 6 August 2018 On Friday, Professor Lois Bibbings was interviewed for the BBC World Service's History Hour as part of a feature on Conscientious Objection.
 The feature also includes archived interviews with objectors about their feelings and treatment at the time.